DataDog/hiring-engineers/answers.md

 ![5min_snapshot](https://github.com/JTFeinberg/hiring-engineers/blob/Jacob_Feinberg_Solutions_Engineer/Visualizing%20Data/Snapshot_%40JacobFeinberg.png)

+- The Anomaly graph is displaying what the chosen algorithm expects the normal range of a metric to be at any given time.
+It does this by using past and current data trends.

 ### Monitoring Data

 For setting up the monitors for `my_metric`, I used the Datadog UI which had simple and well labeled form.